CARB Compliance Los Angeles & Riverside County, CA

 Not every truck needs this service, and we don’t test every truck.
 CARB’s Clean Truck Check program strictly applies to heavy-duty diesel and alternative fuel vehicles with a GVWR over 14,000 pounds.
 If your truck is a model year 2013 or newer, it relies on an onboard diagnostics (OBD) system to monitor emissions in real time.
 That is our exact specialty.

 Older trucks without OBD systems require outdated opacity smoke testing, and lighter passenger vehicles fall under completely different rules.
 We don’t do smoke tests, and we don’t service cars.
-We provide fast, digital testing exclusively for the 2013 and newer commercial trucks over 14,000 pounds keeping California’s supply chain moving.
+We provide fast, digital testing exclusively for the 2013 and newer commercial vehicle registration on trucks over 14,000 pounds keeping California’s supply chain moving.

 If you operate one of these heavy-duty rigs in Los Angeles or Riverside County, you are currently required to pass emissions testing twice a year.
 Be aware: starting in October 2027, that mandate jumps to four times per year for OBD-equipped trucks.